hotwired/hotwire-native-android/docs/QUICK-START.md

 ### Create the HotwireActivity layout resource

-You need to create a layout resource file that your `HotwireActivity` will use to host the `SessionNavHostFragment`.
+You need to create a layout resource file that your `HotwireActivity` will use to host the `NavigatorHost`.

 Android Jetpack provides a [`FragmentContainerView`](https://developer.android.com/reference/androidx/fragment/app/FragmentContainerView) to contain `NavHostFragment` navigation.
 In its simplest form, your Activity layout file will look like: